Unless there is signage to the contrary all dogs must be firmly held on a leash in all public places.

 - Tied or unattended dogs are sometimes stolen.

-- Some people (when they find a stray dog) will tie the dog up to a pole, sign post, tree etc. and leave them there to be found by the owner, however, the owner doesn't come by and the dog spends hours and hours tied to the object until Animal Control observes the dog or someone notices the situation and makes a call.
+- Some people (when they find a stray dog) will tie the dog up to a pole, sign post, tree etc. and leave it there to be found by the owner, however, the owner doesn't come by and the dog spends hours and hours tied to the object until Animal Control observes the dog or someone notices the situation and makes a call.

 - Sometimes a dog is taken for a walk to the grocery store; the dog is tied-up and the owner goes inside to shop.
 Unfortunately, the owner may exit from a different door and then walks home completely forgetting their dog is still tied up at the store.